 It should go without saying that winter in Canada is cold.
-Toronto, Ontario, is colder than New York City, but not quite as cold as Montreal.
+Toronto, Ontario, is colder than New York City, but not quite as cold as Montreal or Ottawa.
 Its temperatures are much like Chicago, Illinois.
-But with anything, the more prepared you are, the better off you are.
+But like anything, the more prepared you are, the better off you are.
 So pack correctly, know what to expect, and reap the great bargains to be had if you travel to Toronto in February.

 Packing for warmth is key when it comes to being comfortable in Toronto in February.
 You don’t want to underestimate the power of the wind to bite through thinner layers.
 In order to keep your body warm in winter, layering will be a big help.
 Pack warm, waterproof clothing, including sweaters, hoodies, a heavy jacket, hat, scarf, gloves, and insulated waterproof boots with a non-slip sole.

 February is low season for visitors to Toronto, so lots of hotels offer great deals and good theater tickets may be more plentiful.

-If you like winter activities, like snowshoeing, ice skating, or skiing, then February may be one of the best times for you to visit.
+If you like winter activities like snowshoeing, ice skating, or skiing, then February may be one of the best times for you to visit.
 Toronto is home to many outdoor skating rinks and you can find opportunities to ski and snowboard not far from the city.

 You may want to avoid popular attractions or ski lodges on the third Monday of February.
-That day is a public (or, statutory) holiday called Family Day.
+That day is a holiday called Family Day.
 Ski resorts may get crowded and you might experience greater than usual waits for ski lifts.